rhomobile/rhomobile-docs/docs/en/5.0.0/rhoconnect/deploying.md

     /etc/init.d/nginx restart

-#### Deploying multiple rhoconnect apps
+#### Deploying multiple RhoConnect apps

-**NOTE: Deploying multiple rhoconnect apps on nginx has not yet been tested.
-Perform these steps only if you are experienced with nginx.**
+> Note: Deploying multiple RhoConnect apps on nginx has not yet been tested.
+Perform these steps only if you are experienced with nginx.

-To deploy and develop two rhoconnect applications on nginx and thin servers, refer to the nginx documentation on [nginx server blocks](http://wiki.nginx.org/ServerBlockExample) to see how to configure an nginx sever for multiple host names.
+To deploy and develop two RhoConnect applications on nginx and thin servers, refer to the nginx documentation on [nginx server blocks](http://wiki.nginx.org/ServerBlockExample) to see how to configure an nginx sever for multiple host names.

-For each rhoconnect app, you need to set up its own redis instance.
+For each RhoConnect app, you need to set up its own redis instance.
 Refer to [the redis quick start documentation](http://redis.io/topics/quickstart).

 If you have questions on setting this up, contact your system administrator.